About Us Contact Shop

 4. Themed (Or Non-Themed) Dinner Parties

-Everyone chooses there topic a week before, creates their powerpoint, and has a certain set amount of time to do their presentation.
-Also, each of your friends could make a snack or drink that works with the theme of their Powerpoint topic.
+Everyone chooses their topic a week before, creates their PowerPoint, and has a set amount of time to do their presentation.
+Also, each of your friends could make a snack or drink that works with the theme of their PowerPoint topic.
 So for instance, with the “Ranking Our Personal Red Flags” presentation, you could make cupcakes with a small red flag sticking out of it.

 6. Have a Themed Snack Board Night